3geek14/Realms/Omnibus.md

 Once the spell ends, the recipient should return the MC to the spellcaster as soon as reasonably possible.
 Other than this, the MC is neither stealable nor transferable in any way.
-If the recipient is rendered soulless, returned to life, or raised as undead, the spell ends.
+If the recipient is [rendered soulless]{.new}, returned to life, or raised as undead, the spell ends.
 If the recipient is diseased, this spell will also cure them of their disease upon completion of the spell (although the regeneration time will still be doubled from the effects of the disease).
 This spell has no effect on the undead.

 [__Shapeshifting__ (4th Circle)]{#shapeshifting}